 Interim results may be collected and reported.
-All data will be analyzed at the end of the study.
+All data will be analyzed at the end of the study on a per device basis as well as overall.
 The primary analysis will be performed by the intention-to-treat approach.
 Everyone who begins the treatment is part of the study whether he or she completes the study or not.
 Additional per-protocol analysis may also be performed on subjects who complete the entire clinical trial according to the protocol.
 The most appropriate method of handling missing values will be chosen based on the individual trial goals, endpoints and context.